 "I am not embarrassed to tell you that I believe in miracles." —Corazon Aquino, Political Leader and President of the Philippines (1986 - 1992).

 Ways to Invest in the Philippines

-The most popular Philippines ETF is the MSCI Philippines Investable Market Index Fund (EPHE), which offers exposure to over 40 different companies.
+One of the more popular Philippines ETF is the iShares MSCI Philippines ETF (EPHE), which offers exposure to approximately 40 different companies.
 Some of the largest holdings in the ETF include:

-- Ayala Land Inc. (AYALY)
+- Ayala Land Inc. (ALI)

-- SM Prime Holdings Inc.
+- JG Summit Holdings Inc. (JGS)

-Benefits & Risks of Investing in the Philippines
+Risks of Investing in the Philippines

 - Reliance on Foreign Trade.
-The Philippines economy is heavily dependent on foreign economies in both its export and BPO industries.
+The Philippines' economy is heavily dependent on foreign economies in both its export and BPO industries.

 - Geopolitical Risks.
 The Philippines faces a number of geopolitical risks, including weak internal security, political corruption, and potential trouble in the South China Sea.